 Eggnog can substitute milk in almost any dessert to transform an ordinary dish to an extraordinary one.
 Eggnog custard, eggnog latte, eggnog cake, eggnog french toast, it can all be done.
 Since the eggnog is spiced with cinnamon and sweetened with sugar, it adds more flavor to the overall dessert or in this case, breakfast.

 French toast is as easy as dipping bread in a milk base and cooking it on a griddle.
 Using my regular recipe for french toast, I simply swapped the milk for the eggnog – no adjustments to the other ingredients.
 Yes, it’s that simple!

 Of course, I couldn’t stop there.
-To make these extra special for the holiday season, I cooked the french toast in maple butter and topped them with caramelized bananas.
+To make this extra special for the holiday season, I cooked the french toast in maple butter and topped them with caramelized bananas.
 Oh and did I mention, the maple butter was also used to prepare the bananas.
-Can someone say, yum”
+Can someone say, “yum“?

-If you’re preparing this dish for children and want a non-alcoholic version, substitute orange juice or water instead.
+If you’re preparing this dish for children and want a non-alcoholic version, substitute orange juice or water.